phazelift/strings.js/README.md

 ==========

-A flexible, robust and powerful Javascript string manipulation library, packed with the usual suspects and loads of very handy additions, written for myself, available for all.
+A flexible, robust and powerful Javascript string manipulation library, packed with the usual suspects and loads of very handy additions, written in Coffeescript, available for all.

 String.prototype is not affected by Strings.js

 General description:
 --------------------